jonathanhoskin/darknet2onnx/README.md

   whereas pytorch results in NCHW features, added a transpose in the end to create NHWC outputs - this transpose should be optimized away in the compilation of the model
+- Maps Reorg implementation in PyTorch which uses 6D reshapes and transposes to perform Space to Depth operation with ONNX's native SpaceToDepth op.
+(Tried PyTorch's PixelUnsqueeze which is numerically not equivalent)

 ## Steps
 1. Install all standard dependencies of XNNC 3.x which includes python 3.10 and pytorch 2.0